Running for 1 Hour a Day Makes You Live Longer

 6. It’s relaxing

-You get home and lounge on the couch to read or watch some television, putting your problems and work and stress aside.
+When you finish a run, you feel tired, but also happy and relaxed.
+You get home and lounge on the couch to read or watch some TV, putting your problems and work and stress aside.

 7. It strengthens your bones